REDDIT ARE BASEBALL CARDS STILL A THING

 Traditional paper cards now compete with an array of digital collecting platforms as well.
 Apps and websites catering to the hobby, such as Topps BUNT and MLB Tap Sports Baseball, have proliferated in recent years.
 They allow fans to assemble virtual teams and compete online using roster lineups composed of cards depicting today’s and yesterday’s stars.
 While a different experience than physical cards, digital platforms expose new generations to collecting and serve as a supplementary format for existing hobbyists.
 They further tap into fans’ competitive instincts and drive new interest.
 Industry analysts argue such mobile experiences can foster greater fan engagement with the sport and individual players, potentially driving newer collectors to also pursue physical cardboard at some point.

-Read also: RARE BASEBALL CARDS VALUE
+Read also: VALUE OF BASEBALL CARDS 1970

 While the market size and ubiquity of baseball cards among general youth culture may have declined significantly from peak periods in the 1970s-90s, the hobby remains vibrant within dedicated collecting communities.
 Serious and casual collectors continue pursuing and deriving enjoyment from building sets and seeking rare finds showcasing the history of America’s pastime.
 Cards linking each generation of ballplayers to statistics and accomplishments retain strong nostalgic appeal.
 As long as baseball retains its cherished place within American sports fandom, cards seem poised to stay relevant on some level as an affordable link to the game’s legends and today’s rising stars for years to come.
 Whether in physical or digital form, or among children just learning the sport or adults revisiting memories, baseball cards seem they will continue serving an important function within baseball culture and collectability.